michetti/grails-cometd/README.md

 ## Contributing
 Contributions are welcome, preferably by pull request on GitHub

+	git clone git@github.com:michetti/grails-cometd.git

+This plugin is a fork from

 	git clone git://github.com/marcusb/grails-cometd.git

 ## History

+### Version 0.2.6.1
+***
+* Add support for resources plugin to import cometd js dependencies
+* Fix an issue with getting serverSession

+### Version 0.2.6
+***
+* Bump cometd dependecies to 2.3.1
+* Taglib to import cometd js dependecies

 ### Version 0.2.1
 ***